Classicalization of Quantum State of Detector by Amplification Process: A case study: The pointer interacting with a two-level system

 where $E_\pm=(\one\pm U_\pi)/2$ and $U_\pi=\exp(i\pi a^\dag a)$.
 Upon the qubit measurement on the basis $|\pm\rangle$, the detector's state is projected into a superposition state

 with

 and

 is the probability of finding the amplifier in the corresponding superposition state, $\varepsilon^{\rm sup}_{\pm}(\rho_{\alpha};g)$.\\ The probability distribution of diagonal and off-diagonal elements of $\varepsilon^{sup}(\rho_{\alpha};g)$ can be obtained as $Pr(x)=\langle x|\varepsilon^{sup}(\rho_{\alpha};g)|x\rangle$ and $Pr(p)=\langle p|\varepsilon^{sup}(\rho_{\alpha};g)|p\rangle$, respectively.
 The two peaks along $x(\equiv\Re\alpha)$ axis are well-separated and represent the pointer positions, if the measurement has been performed in $\{\ket{\uparrow}, \ket{\downarrow}\}$ basis.
 Interference fringes along $p(\equiv\Im\alpha)$ axis are a typical signature of quantum superposition between macroscopically distinct states.
 It is worth mentioning that the interference pattern indicates the generated quantum entanglement between the qubit and the amplified mode proceeding the projective measurement on the qubit.
 Therefore, any amplified state truly representing the classical limit should suppress the generated entanglement with the qubit.
-The amplitude and the pattern of peaks and interference fringes depend on the choice of ancillary eigenvalues $\lambda_{n}$.
+The entanglement being suppressed, the pointer is now classically correlated to the system being measured, i.e. the state of the total system in (\ref{Ent}) reduces to its first two terms. \\ The amplitude and the pattern of peaks and interference fringes depend on the choices of ancillary eigenvalues $\lambda_{n}$.
 The only constraint imposed by quantum mechanics is to guarantee that $\sigma$ is a valid density operator, $\lambda_{n}$s should be non-negative\footnote{Carlton M. Caves, Private Communication.}.
 It is not yet clear in detail how $\lambda_n$s are parameterized in actual ``non-ideal" amplifiers.
 Nonetheless, we found that the most appropriate choice to ensure the emergence of classicality is $0<\lambda_{n}<\lambda_{n+1}$ (see Fig.~\ref{Landas}).
+Note that the visibility can be always unity.

 The peaks and interference fringes for a high-temperature thermal coherent state and the corresponding amplified coherent states for ancillary mode with one, two and three available states are plotted in FIG.~\ref{Basic}, for an optimized choice of $\lambda_{n}$s.